 5. Choose a person or object.
 Summarize why the person or item is important to you.

 6. Write the main idea of the last read-aloud book you read or heard.

 7. Describe a time when you were treated unfairly.

-8. In a main idea paragraph, tell what actions make someone a hero in the eyes of society.
+8. Share what actions make someone a hero in the eyes of society.

-9. A friend who couldn’t make it to your birthday party wants to know how it was.
-Tell the main idea of your birthday celebration.
+9. Tell the main idea of your last birthday celebration.

 10. Tell the main idea of why you dislike a particular school subject.